tacosontitan/sandbox.unreal/README.md

 ## 📚 Documentation

 The documentation for this project is located in the `.documentation` directory.
-Each game has its own documentation file that explains the game's rules and how it works.
+Each game has its own documentation file that explains the game's rules and how it was implemented.

 | Game                                                   | Description                                              |
 |--------------------------------------------------------|----------------------------------------------------------|